This tour begins in Ireland’s capital city, Dublin, known for its bustling streets, welcoming atmosphere and rich history.

 Tour the magical Dingle Peninsula once cited as ‘the most beautiful place on earth’ by the National Geographic.

-Visit the world-renowned Cliffs of Moher rising to a height of 702 feet over the Atlantic Oceanand accounting for over 8 kilometres of coastline.
+Visit the world renowned Cliffs of Moher rising to a height of 702 feet over the Atlantic Ocean and stretching along 8 kilometres of coastline.

 Experience island life on Inishmore, the largest of the Aran Islands.